Towards human-level performance on automatic pose estimation of infant spontaneous movements: Materials and methods

 \subsection{In-Motion Poses}

 We developed a dataset comprising infant images with associated human annotations as the ground truth body keypoint positions.
-We used a large-scale database of 1 424 recordings of 9-18 weeks post-term old infants to facilitate tracking of the spontaneous movements of infants in supine position across various recording setups.
-The videos were collected between 2001 and 2018 through different research projects on observational GMA, and all recordings thus follow the standards for video-based GMA~\cite{einspieler2005prechtl}.
+We used a large-scale database of 1 424 recordings of 9-18 weeks post-term old infants to facilitate pose estimation of the spontaneous movements of infants in supine position across various recording setups.
+The videos were collected between 2001 and 2018 through different research projects on observational GMA, and all the recordings follow the standards for video-based GMA during the fidgety movement's period (i.e., infants wear a diaper or a onesie, are awake, alert, and content, are not disturbed or using pacifier, and are positioned in the center of a mattress or blanket with the whole body visible)~\citep{einspieler2005prechtl}.
+The resolution of videos varied from 576$\times$720 to 1080$\times$1920.
 The study was approved by the regional committee for medical and health research ethics in Norway, under reference numbers 2011/1811 and 2017/913 on 14 January 2019 and 9 October 2019, respectively.
 Written parental consent was obtained before inclusion.